Bandwidth/ap-docs/rateLimits/messageRateLimits.md

 ## Default Messaging Rate Limits and Queues {#default-rate-limit}

 All Bandwidth messaging products are rate limited in some fashion.
+The default rate limit is the same for SMS and MMS.
 There are various different rate limits within the system:

 | Scope          | Rate Limit              | Description                                                                                                                                                                                                 | Default                                                                                                                                                         |